 How is DHS addressing food insecurity during this crisis?

-We also continue to process SNAP applications.
+DHS also continues to process SNAP applications.
 Pennsylvanians can apply online at: www.compass.state.pa.us.

-The Pennsylvania Department of Agriculture also has information on its website at: https://www.agriculture.pa.gov/Pages/COVID-19.aspx.
+The Pennsylvania Department of Agriculture: https://www.agriculture.pa.gov/Pages/COVID-19.aspx.
 If individual food pantries close, individuals can call their regional food bank, all of which are operating.
 Links are provided that list the regional food bank contact information.